 Dr. Porter has a PhD and was accepted as a research candidate.
 The letter of acceptance that came from a Dr. Paul, the analyst in charge of the psychoanalytic training program, told him he was to begin his analysis with Dr. Paul and specified that he call to set up an appointment.
 He had not liked Dr. Paul one bit, and was shocked and astounded by this turn of events.
-He consulted an institute leader, who assured him that he could select his own analyst and should go ahead and do so.
-Thereafter, Dr. Porter believed that Dr. Paul really disliked him, and subsequently prevented him from starting classes.
+He consulted an Institute leader who assured him that he could select his own analyst, and should go ahead and do so.
+Thereafter, Dr. Porter believed that Dr. Paul hated his guts, and subsequently prevented him from starting classes.
 His training analyst, Dr. Felix, told him that he thought the grounds for postponing his starting classes were ridiculous, but that Dr. Porter should just hang in there and eventually he would get where he wanted to go.

-He had a very good experience with Dr. Felix, a self psychologist, and a caring, fine, thoughtful, smart person who was very much "present" and remembered whatever he had talked about.
-That was especially important to Dr. Porter because his father had not been "present" but was rather a silent, uncommunicative person.
+He had a very good experience with Dr. Felix, a self psychologist, and a caring, fine, thoughtful, smart person, who was very much "present" and remembered whatever he had talked about.
+That was especially important to Dr. Porter because his father had not been "present", but was rather a silent, uncommunicative person.
 Dr. Porter got a great deal out of the analysis.

-Dr. Felix did not speak a lot but made clarifying comments and some interpretations.
+Dr. Felix didn't speak a lot but made clarifying comments and some interpretations.
 He tended to be quiet, not chatty or interactive.
 Dr. Felix's noncritical approach was conducive to increasing his understanding of his narcissistic issues and his grandiosity.
-However, Dr. Porter indicated he had one complaint: He wished Dr. Felix had been more interactive and had put himself out more.
-Dr. Porter had been troubled when the analysis was interrupted for 3 months due to his analyst's medical problems.
-He found this interruption to be a very painful period of time and he felt Dr. Felix should have kept in touch with him more during the hiatus, perhaps by offering some phone sessions.
-Dr. Porter also criticized Dr. Felix for not directly giving advice about how to handle a difficult situation.
-His analyst responded that it would not be very psychoanalytic to do so, and when Dr. Porter had gotten angry at that and said, "Who gives a damn about what is psychoanalytic?
-The purpose of these sessions is for you to help me," Dr. Felix thought about it, decided Dr. Porter was right, and then did give him specific help.
-When Dr. Porter got turned down for progression the first time, Dr. Felix commented that sometimes the institute gives candidates a hard time, and again reassured him that if he hung in there he would be fine in the long run.
+However, Dr. Porter indicated he had one complaint; he wished Dr. Felix had been more interactive; had put himself out more.
+Dr. Porter had been troubled when the analysis was interrupted for three months due to his analyst's medical problems.
+He found this interruption to be a very painful period of time and he felt Dr. Felix should've kept in touch with him more during the hiatus, perhaps by offering some phone sessions.
+Dr. Porter also had criticized Dr. Felix for not directly giving advice about how to handle a difficult situation.
+His analyst responded that it wouldn't be very psychoanalytic to do so, and when Dr. Porter had gotten angry at that and said, "Who gives a damn about what is psychoanalytic; the purpose of these sessions is for you to help me"; Dr. Felix thought about it, decided Dr. Porter was right, and then did give him specific help.
+When Dr. Porter got turned down for progression the first time, Dr. Felix commented that sometimes the Institute gives candidates a hard time and again reassured him that if he hung in there he'd be fine in the long run.

-Ratings for this vignette are as follows: Interviewee's questionnaire rating, #5; Kächele, #5; Pfäfflin, #5.
+Ratings for the above vignette are as follows:

+Interviewee's Questionnaire rating #5; Kächele #5; Pfäfflin #5.